 Shifting Perceptions: Reconceiving Public Space in the American South

-Harriett Jameson, Landscape Designer, Michael Vergason Landscape Architects, Alexandria, VA
+Harriett Jameson Brooks, Landscape Designer, Michael Vergason Landscape Architects, Alexandria, VA

-A Native Tennessean, Harriett (2014 Olmsted Scholar Finalist) explores the opportunities of public space in the South to catalyze social resiliency and reconciliation.
+A Native Tennessean, Harriett explored the opportunities of public space in the South to catalyze social resiliency and reconciliation.
 She is interested in the power of place to shape our personal narratives and its ability to expand and reshape those narratives through sites of conscience.